 Robson Street Vancouver is packed with stores and restaurants and is the main shopping district for Downtown.

-Major department stores on Robson Street and the surrounding area include The Bay, Nordstrom and Holt Renfrew as well as the indoor Pacific Centre Mall.
+Major department stores on Robson Street and the surrounding area include The Bay, Nordstrom, Holt Renfrew, and the indoor Pacific Centre Mall.

 Looking for things to do outside Vancouver?